William Pringle (Liberal MP)

 William Mather Rutherford Pringle (22 January 1874 – 1 April 1928) was a Liberal Party politician in the United Kingdom who served as a Member of Parliament (MP) from 1910 to 1918 and again from 1922 to 1924.

-Pringle was educated at Glasgow University and was called to the Bar of the Middle Temple in 1904.
+Pringle was educated at Glasgow University and was called to the Bar at the Middle Temple in 1904.

 Pringle's son, also William Pringle later became a politician and trade unionist.

 Political career

 He first stood for parliament at the 1906 elections;

 Pringle was elected as member for Lanarkshire North West in January 1910.
 It was an exceptional result as it was one of only a handful of gains made by the Liberal party at those elections, and achieved, despite the presence of a Labour candidate.